Hastings Fishermen's Museum

 History, tourist information, and nearby accommodation

-There are old photographs, paintings, nets, and other historic paraphernalia associated with the history of fishing along the Sussex coast.
+There are old photographs, paintings, nets, and other historical paraphernalia associated with the history of fishing along the Sussex coast.
+There's even an old dial clock formerly in the Market Hall on George Street.

 Our family, with children aged 6 and 12, enjoyed the Fisherman's Museum greatly.
 The children were fascinated with the scale model boats, and loved the opportunity to climb all over the old lugger.
 Thumbs up.